k0f1/configuring-linux-web-server/README.md

 ```
 ## Using the "unattended-upgrades" package
-The purpose of unattended-upgrades is to keep the computer,
+The purpose of unattended-upgrades is to keep the computer.
-current with the latest security (and others) updates automatically,
+current with the latest security (and others) updates automatically.
-Install the unattended-upgrades package:,
+Install the unattended-upgrades package:
-`sudo apt-get install unattended-upgrades`,
+`sudo apt-get install unattended-upgrades`.
 To enable it, do:
-`udo dpkg-reconfigure --priority=low unattended-upgrades`
+`udo dpkg-reconfigure --priority=low unattended-upgrades`.

 ## Usage
 Configuring a linux web server requires a number of environmental variables for runtime configuration as shown above.
 The following examples demonstrate how to run it manually from the command line in the appriopriate directory
 example code.

 ## Known Bugs

 ## Networking
-Attach your instance to a static IP address,
+Attach your instance to a static IP address.
 Create A records with example.com inside your amazon lighsail instance.
-Also create subdomains starting with `www` subdomain, record.,
+Also create subdomains starting with `www` subdomain, record.

-Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance,
+Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance.
-Also map your domain name, to the A recors you created inside lighsail.,
+Also map your domain name, to the A recors you created inside lighsail.

 These mappings to show you are the owner of the domain name.

 ## Contributing
 We encourgae contributions to Configuring linux web server.
-Please checkout  [guidelines]() on how to proceed.,
+Please checkout  [guidelines]() on how to proceed.

 ## Licensing
-Configuring a linux web server is licenced under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)
+Configuring a linux web server is licenced under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/).